-In a partnership, control or management of the business is shared and you and your partners are personally liable for all debts and obligations of the business.
-There are potentially no limits on this liability, as a partnership is not a separate legal entity.
+In a partnership, control or management of the business is shared.
+A partnership is not a separate legal entity so you and your partners are liable for all debts and obligations of the business.
+A formal partnership agreement is common, but not essential.

 The information you need to provide when registering a business name depends on who holds that name.
 Learn more.